HazyResearch/bootleg/README.md

 ## Tutorials

-We provide three tutorials to help users get familiar with Bootleg:
+We provide five tutorials to help users get familiar with Bootleg:
+### Training
+- [basic training](tutorials/basic_training_tutorial.md): learn how to train a Bootleg model on new data, including formatting data, preprocessing data, and training with a sample dataset.
+- [advanced training](tutorials/advanced_training_tutorial.md): learn how to use distributed training to train a Bootleg model on the full English Wikipedia dump (over 50 million sentences!).
+### Inference
 - [benchmark](tutorials/benchmark_tutorial.ipynb): learn how to use a Bootleg model pretrained on Wikipedia to run inference on the standard RSS500 NED benchmark, where Bootleg must disambiguate pre-detected mentions in sentences.
-- [end_to_end](tutorials/end2end_ned_tutorial.ipynb): learn how to use Bootleg for end-to-end inference, starting from text data to detecting and labeling mentions.
+- [end-to-end](tutorials/end2end_ned_tutorial.ipynb): learn how to use Bootleg for end-to-end inference, starting from text data to detecting and labeling mentions.
 We also show how to use Bootleg for "on-the-fly" inference of individual sentences.
+### Embeddings for Downstream Tasks
 - [entity embeddings](tutorials/entity_embedding_tutorial.ipynb): learn how to use pretrained Bootleg models to generate contextual and static entity embeddings for use in downstream tasks.

 # Disambiguating at the Tail